pheuberger/hc-marketplace-sdk/doc/classes/HypercertExchangeClient.HypercertExchangeClient.md

 [HypercertExchangeClient](../modules/HypercertExchangeClient.md).HypercertExchangeClient

-LooksRare
+HypercertExchange
-This class provides helpers to interact with the LooksRare V2 contracts
+This class provides helpers to interact with the HypercertExchange V2 contracts

 ## Constructors